-The public version of NVAPI is available at: http://developer.nvidia.com/object/nvapi.html.
+The public version of NVAPI is available at http://developer.nvidia.com/nvapi.

-In order to provide the best possible stereoscopic experience for developers, NVIDIA has released all of the stereoscopic functions in NVAPI in the public version.
+In order to provide the best possible stereoscopic experience for developers, NVIDIA has released all of the stereoscopic functions in the public version of NVAPI.
 However, there is an NDA version of NVAPI that may be available for your project with the appropriate paperwork in place.
 Contact NVIDIA Developer Support for more information.